 One of my biggest goals as a parent isn’t to fit my son into an idea of who I think he should be but to expose him to as many interests, experiences and cultural offerings I can within my budget and capabilities, such as hands on music.
 I would love to take him to Europe to see my favorite paintings, or to hear an opera in Belfast’s ornate opera house … but he is 3, and even if we had that much money to spend on travel instead of student loans and our mortgage the idea of a jet lagged 3 year old scares me.
 One day he will see it all, I am determined but until then our cultural experiences are a little closer to home.
 We often go on field trips on Fridays and we rarely spend more than we have to- here was our latest adventure.

 - Spend some time searching through your local sights ( zoo, symphony, children’s museums, art museums, aquarium…) websites.
 Most will have one day a month ( or more) that are free to the public.
-To me this is imperative especially the first time you go somewhere like this , because it’s a great time to test out if your child is ready, if the exhibits will hold their attention, basically if it’s a good fit for your family.
-You can also check their websites for cool programs, we found out that there was a special ( free) story time included with our free admission!
+To me this is imperative especially the first time you go somewhere like this because it’s a great time to test out if your child is ready if the exhibits will hold their attention, basically if it’s a good fit for your family.
+You can also check their websites for cool programs, we found out that there was a special ( free) hands on music storytime included with our free admission!

 - Eat a meal before you go.
 A full child is a focused child!

 - Make sure there is time for free exploration – don’t over schedule your time .
 If they like a specific exhibit go back to it as much as possible , within reason of course.
-My son loved the instruments, we went back multiple times.
+My son loved the instruments, we went back to the hands on music display multiple times.